Fun Facts and Misconceptions about the Teleprompting World

 For speakers (readers) we highlight names a different color, most of the time red, although it can be whatever the client wants it to be.
 Red is standard.
 We Also create inverse name tags.

 We also like to add spacing and line-breaks in logical, natural places to allow opportunities to pause and take a breath.
-For a long 32 page script, it could take a couple hours to format because we prompter operators also like to preview the script in “prompt mode”, to make sure there are no glitches or anomalies such as hyperlinks, tracked changes, markup, all that weird metadata that may be creeping in that can throw a reader off.
+For a long 32 page script, it could take a couple of hours to format because we prompter operators also like to preview the script in “prompt mode”, to make sure there are no glitches or anomalies such as hyperlinks, tracked changes, markup, all that weird metadata that may be creeping in that can throw a reader off.

 - Do Teleprompter ops Control the speaker’s Reading Pace?

 Short Answer= No.

 Some speakers will speed up, and in that case, we must speed up to match them, and if they decide to speed up more, then the operator speeds up to match their pace and cadence.

 If we didn’t, the screen would run out of words and they’d awkwardly stop reading…